en3sis/hans/README.md

 Before running any command, run `npm install` & `cp .env.template .env`, fill all the env variables needed.
 To create your application, visit [Discord's Developer Portal](https://discord.com/developers/docs/intro)

-> 🪬 **IMPORTANT**: A MongoDB instance is needed for the bot to work.
-A free Atlas cluster should be more than enough (even for small bots & communities) for development.
+> 🪬 **IMPORTANT**: A Supabase instance is needed for the bot to work.
+A free cluster should be more than enough (even for small bots & communities) for development.

-An alternative is to spin a MongoDB instance yourself with Docker locally.
-Use `docker compose up -d` command to start it. `docker-compose down` to stop it.

-MongoDB Compass is recommended.
-Your connection string should be `mongodb://hans:S3cret@localhost:27017`

----
+There's a `supabase/schema.sql` file with the necessary tables and columns needed for the bot to work.
+You can use it to create the tables in your Supabase instance.

 ## 👩🏼‍💻 Development

 ### `npm run dev`

-Will start a development server with ts-node and nodemon for livereload.
+Will start a development server with `ts-node` and `nodemon` for livereload.
 A bot Invite link will be displayed in the console.
 Use it to invite the bot to your server.

 ### Slash commands

 All commands (under `src/commands`) are built with the [Slash Command](https://discordjs.guide/interactions/slash-commands.html) interaction.

-> 🪬 **IMPORTANT**: before developing commands, make sure you invite the bot to your server and the entry in mongodb `hans -> config` has the commandsDevGuild.id set to your server id.
+> 🪬 **IMPORTANT**: before developing commands, make sure you invite the bot to your server and the entry in Supabase `configs -> bot_guild_id` is your guild_id.

-All commands under the main folder are available globally (it will take a second to have them available) while the ones under `bots-playground` are guild specific and are instantly deployed, use this folder for debugging & development purposes.
+All commands under the main folder are available globally (it will take a second to have them available) while the ones under `bots-playground/` are guild specific and are instantly deployed, use this folder for debugging & development purposes.

 To deploy the commands: `npm run slashDev` or `npm run slash` in production.

-> 🪬 **IMPORTANT**: Since the command process is isolated, make sure to export the mongodb connection string to your current shell, ex: `export MONGODB_CONNECTION="mongodb://hans:S3cret@localhost:27017"`

 ---

-## 🧪 Testing
+## 🧪 Unit Tests

 For testing, we use Mocha with TS.